Flowerowl/flowerowl.github.io/_posts/2013-09-16-%e3%80%90python%e3%80%91the-performance-impact-of-using-dict-instead-of-in-cpython-2-7.md

       </h2>

       <p>
         I wanted to study the performance difference between the literal syntax for creating a dictionary instance (<tt>{}</tt>) and using the name of the class to create one (<tt>dict()</tt>).
 I knew that the Python interpreter is based on opcodes and that there are codes dedicated to creating a dictionary that would not be invoked when the <tt>dict()</tt> form was used instead of the literal form.
-I suspected that the extra overhead for looking up the name <tt>"dict"</tt> and then calling the function would make the “function” form slower.
+I suspected that the extra overhead for looking up the name <tt>"dict"</tt> and then calling the function would make the "function" form slower.
       </p>
     </div>